Article written by Elisa - Travel Writer & Local in France

 Don’t miss the Jardin des Cinq Sens, in the heart of the village, listed as a remarkable garden by the Ministry of Culture.
 There are many pretty shops to buy souvenirs and regional products too.
 In the afternoon, enjoy a drink or dinner on one of the terraces by the lake.

-And there you have it, the list of best places to visit on our French Alps map for this summer.
+And there you have it, the list of the best things to do in the French Alps for a relaxing or adventurous summer trip.
 Which one tempts you most for your French Alps summer holidays?